-The proposal to establish a doctoral program in the College of Engineering, which was approved by the Board of Trustees of The University of Akron and the Ohio Board of Regents in 1967-68, defines the four undergraduate departments, Chemical, Civil, Electrical, and Mechanical, as the basic disciplines for the interdisciplinary programs in Environmental Engineering, Materials Science, Mechanics, Systems Engineering, and Transport Processes.
-The objectives of the proposal were to 1) allow doctoral students access to the infrastructure resources of the entire college, 2) reduce administrative costs, and 3) permit the interdisciplinary programs to adapt to the changing research and funding environment.
-Since the approval of the proposal, the interdisciplinary areas have expanded from the original five programs to ten interdisciplinary programs.
-These interdisciplinary programs are broadly defined as follows.
+The proposal to establish a doctoral program in the College of Engineering, which was approved by the Board of Trustees of The University of Akron and the Ohio Board of Regents in 1967-68, defines the four undergraduate departments, Chemical, Civil, Electrical, and Mechanical, as the basic disciplines for the interdisciplinary programs in Environmental Engineering, Materials Science, Mechanics, stems Engineering, and Transport Processes.
+The objectives of the proposal re to 1) allow doctoral students access to the infrastructure resources of the ire college, 2) reduce administrative costs, and 3) permit the interdisciplinary grams to adapt to the changing research and funding environment.
+Since the roval of the proposal, the interdisciplinary areas have expanded from the origfive programs to ten interdisciplinary programs.
+These interdisciplinary proms are broadly defined as follows.

-Environmental Engineering includes the study of water and air pollution, environmental health, chemical disposal, waste management, noise control, resource engineering, and appropriate fields of urban planning
+invironmental Engineering includes the study of water and air pollution, environmental health, chemical disposal, waste management, noise control, resource engineering, and appropriate fields of urban planning.